-When the victory was now already secured, the enemy tried to take a sort of moral revenge.
-A group of 300 South African with 12 Eland armored vehicles together some Unita’s soldiers attacked the Angolan-Cuban’s stations near the river and the bridge.
+When the victory was now already secured, the enemy tried to take a sort-of moral revenge.
+A group of 300 South Africans with 12 Eland armored vehicles together some UNITA bandits attacked the Angolan-Cuban stations near the river and the bridge.

-There were more or less 1000 Cuban and Angolan there, but they didn’t waited an attack.
+There were more or less 1000 Cuban and Angolan there, but they didn’t expected an attack.

-The saddest loss of the day was the death of Raul Diaz Arguelle, the commander during the Battle of Quifangondo.
+The saddest loss of the day was the death of Raul Diaz Arguelle, he was commander during the Battle of Quifangondo.

-Despite the loss of some positions, the outcome didn’t changed the failure of the enemy operation in Angola (Operation Savannah) because the MPLA government has been saved .
-The SA Propaganda used this battle to attempt easing the perception of defeat and all the human losses during these first battle were recorded as "Missing", rather then killed in action.
+Despite the loss of some positions, the outcome didn’t change the failure of the enemy operation in Angola (Operation Savannah) because the MPLA government has been saved .
+The SA Propaganda attempted to exploit this minor and strategically insignifiant action to ease the defeat's perception:

-They did a Rambo’s style war movie claiming hundreds of Cubans and Angolans killed, probably a biggest number than the actual number of Cubans involved in battle.
+they even did a Rambo’s style war movie claiming hundreds of Cubans and Angolans killed, probably a larger number than the actual Cubans and Angolans involved in battle.